elorian/touch-scroll/README.md

 touchScroll is a jQuery plugin that provides a way to have inline scrollable content.
 It mimics the behaviour of scrolling on iOS devices (iPhone, iPod touch and iPad) to solve the problem that `position: fixed;` does not work in mobile Safari.

-- This plugin will only work for vertical-scrolling content.
-It has been designed with only this in mind to keep the library lightweight and efficient.
+- This plugin has been updated to work with horizontally-scrolling content.
+Downside is you still can't use both vertical and horizontal together.
+Vertical scrolling is enabled by default.
 - The code is based on [iScroll](https://github.com/cubiq/iscroll), but is a simpler (and more accurate) plugin for jQuery.

 For a more sophisticated scrolling library, I highly recommend [Scrollability](http://joehewitt.github.com/scrollability/), which, although not a jQuery plugin, is a very accurate and capable solution to the same problem.